codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 %}

 Our sample application is self-contained (it consists of only a single Docker image) so choose *standalone* for the popup menu.
-Codefresh can also launch demo enviroments for applications that consist of multiple images (e.g. a service image and a database image).
+Codefresh can also launch demo environments for applications that consist of multiple images (e.g. a service image and a database image).
 This capability happens with Codefresh *compositions* which are described in detail in section [On-Demand Environments]({{ site.baseurl }}/docs/on-demand-test-environment/composition-dialog/).

 Once your application is launched, Codefresh will present the run log.
 You will see the same messages that would appear if you executed the `docker run` command locally.